zorab47/jquery-monthpicker-rails/README.md

 # jquery-monthpicker-rails

-This gem packages the JQuery Monthpicker assets for the Rails 3.1+ asset pipeline.
+This gem packages the jQuery Monthpicker assets for the Rails 3.1+ asset pipeline.

 # Usage